PTank/trashtalk/README.rst

-    trashtalk # with any argument return path to trash trashtalk -cl # clean all files in trash trashtalk -l -s # -l list files in trash -s add size info
+    trashtalk # with any argument return path to trash trashtalk -cl # clean all files in trash trashtalk -l -s # -l list files in trash -s add size info trashtalk -f # you can tab file from selected trash, use with options (cl, l, s, i, re)
     # you can select multiple trash
     trashtalk -h # for more info